Truck Accident Attorneys Serving Atlanta, Georgia

 The Georgia Statute of Limitations on Truck Accidents

 Under Georgia law (Ga.
 Code Ann.
 Sec.
 9-3-33), the statute of limitations for a truck accident lawsuit is typically two years from the date that the “action accrues”.
 In other words, your claim must be filed within two years of the date of the crash.
-If the statute of limitations runs out, your case may not be heard at all.
+If the statute of limitations runs out, your truck accident case may not be heard at all.
 Take action by calling an Atlanta truck accident lawyer as soon as possible after a major accident.

 Proving Negligence in an Atlanta Truck Accident Claim